tustin2121/James_Somerton_Transcripts/_videos/4wi49P-Qjcc.md

 <compare>
 <james {% include timecode %}>

-this kind of Terror against black Milwaukee residents created a culture of fear and distrust between the police and black and queer people who often hesitated to report crimes committed against them which helps explain how someone like Dahmer could go relatively unnoticed or unpunished for so long plus a municipal statute from 1911 called the freeloader Clause barred people who did not own property from filing complaints against the police with the fire and police commission so many black renters assumed their cries for help would fall on deaf ears
+<mark>This kind of terror against Black Milwaukee residents created a culture of fear and distrust between the police and Black</mark> and queer <mark>people, who often hesitated to report crimes committed against them - which helps explain how someone like Dahmer could go relatively unnoticed or unpunished for so long.</mark> <mark>Plus a municipal statute from 1911 called <mark fc=false>"The Freeloader Clause"</mark> barred people who did not own property from filing complaints against the police with the Fire and Police Commission,</mark> <mark>so many Black renters assumed their cries for help would fall on deaf ears.</mark>

 </james>
 <from>

 https://www.washingtonpost.com/made-by-history/2022/10/11/racism-homophobia-enabled-jeffrey-dahmers-crimes/ 13

-This kind of terror against Black Milwaukeeans created a culture of fear and distrust between the police and Black people, who often hesitated to report crimes committed against them — which helps explain how someone like Dahmer could go relatively unnoticed or unpunished for so long.
-Many Black people feared that their pleas for help would go unheard, especially with an antiquated 1911 municipal statute in place called the “freeholder clause” that prohibited anyone who did not own property from filing complaints against the police with the Fire and Police Commission.
-That statute was in effect until 1967.
+<mark>This kind of terror against Black Milwaukeeans created a culture of fear and distrust between the police and Black</mark> <mark>people, who often hesitated to report crimes committed against them — which helps explain how someone like Dahmer could go relatively unnoticed or unpunished for so long.</mark> <mark num=4>Many Black people feared that their pleas for help would go unheard,</mark> <mark num=3>especially with an antiquated 1911 municipal statute in place called the “freeholder clause” that prohibited anyone who did not own property from filing complaints against the police with the Fire and Police Commission.</mark> That statute was in effect until 1967.

 </from>
 </compare>